Frequently Asked Questions

-- Are HCAs Required to Enrol in the Directory?
+1. Are HCAs required to enrol in the Directory?

 Alberta Health has mandated that all Health Care Aides (HCAs) working for a publicly funded employer enrol in the Alberta HCA Directory.
 If a HCA works for a privately funded employer, they are able to enrol in the Directory and are encouraged to do so.

 2. Why is it mandatory for HCAs to enrol in the Directory?